Action Alerts Plus Review

-In addition, every stock is issued a rating on a scale of one to four, indicating whether Cramer recommends buying more of the stock, waiting for a pullback, or selling.
-However, it is important for investors to keep in mind, given the trading system’s method of scaling in and out, that they will need to do some research on their own to find buy and sell levels within this rating system.
+Also, every stock is issued a rating on a scale of one to four, indicating whether Cramer recommends buying more of the stock, waiting for a pullback, or selling.
+However, it is vital for investors to keep in mind, given the trading system’s method of scaling in and out, that they will need to do some research on their own to find buy and sell levels within this rating system.

 Alerts and Analysis

 The analysis posts issued with every trade that Cramer makes are among the best features of Action Alerts Plus.
 Trade alert posts are typically brief – a few paragraphs – but give insight into the reasoning why Cramer is recommending a specific trade at a specific time.
 Typically, this analysis is focused more on stock fundamentals and current news than technical indicators.
-In addition, Cramer’s analysis usually requires some additional reading, of previous trade alerts, external news articles, or of the weekly newsletter, for additional context.
+In addition, Cramer’s analysis usually requires some additional reading of previous trade alerts, external news articles, or of the weekly newsletter for further context.

 The Action Alerts Plus team also runs a forum on the platform.
 However, in contrast to typical forums, this is structured as a question-and-answer forum directly for the analysis team rather than as a place for users to answer each other’s questions.